dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 The `MoveShapeHub` class is an implementation of a SignalR hub.
 As in the [Getting Started with SignalR](tutorial-getting-started-with-signalr.md) tutorial, the hub has a method that the clients call directly.
 In this case, the client will send an object with the new X and Y coordinates of the shape to the server.
 Those coordinates get broadcasted to all other connected clients.
 SignalR will automatically serialize this object using JSON.

-The `ShapeModel` object will be sent to the client.
+The app will send the `ShapeModel` object to the client.
 It has members to store the position of the shape.
 The version of the object on the server also has a member to track which client's data is being stored.
-This object prevents a client's data from being sent back to them.
-This member uses the `JsonIgnore` attribute to keep it from being serialized and sent to the client.
+This object prevents the server from sending a client's data back to itself.
+This member uses the `JsonIgnore` attribute to keep the application from serializing the data and sending it back to the client.

 ## Map to the hub when app starts

 Next, you'll set up mapping to the hub when the application starts.
-In SignalR 2, this mapping is done by adding an OWIN startup class.
+In SignalR 2, adding an OWIN startup class creates the mapping.

 1. In **Solution Explorer**, right-click the project and select **Add** > **New Item**.